What is a T1134 Information Return Relating to Controlled and Not-Controlled Foreign Affiliates?

 If a Canadian corporation or individual has an interest in a foreign affiliate, whether controlled or not, it will need to complete a T1134 information return.
 The T1134 information return is broken into two forms, a summary and a supplement.
 A separate supplement must be filed for each foreign affiliate.

 A foreign affiliate is a non-resident corporation where a Canadian corporation owns at least 10% of the non-resident corporation’s shares, whether directly or indirectly.
 The foreign affiliate is considered to be controlled if there is “de jure” control which is usually simply owing the majority of the votes.
 Control also includes “de facto” control which occurs when a person has direct or indirect influence strong enough to control even though they do not have the votes.

 If the total cost of foreign affiliates is less than $100,000 and the foreign affiliates are inactive or dormant, form T1134 does not need to be filed.
 A foreign affiliate is considered to be inactive or dormant when it has gross receipts less than $25,000 and assets with a fair market value less than $1,000,000.

 The T1134 summary form requires the Canadian corporation to provide organizational structure information.
 This includes name of the affiliated corporation, its country of residence and the corporation’s equity percentage in the foreign affiliate.

-Call us at Gilmour Group Chartered Professional Accountants to learn more about how to report foreign affiliates on form T1134.
+Please contact us to learn more about how to report foreign affiliates on form T1134.